 Additionally, the regulation provides that the truck driver or motor carrier shall not permit, as far as practical, any other person to engage in prohibited activities that would likely lead to the result of a fire or explosion.

-While these rules of evidence by the regulations may seem like common sense, they are part of an ongoing effort to keep professional truck drivers and the public as safe as possible.
+While these rules of evidence, as outlined in the regulations, may seem like common sense, they are part of an ongoing effort to keep professional truck drivers and the public as safe as possible.

-There are many commercial vehicles involved in accidents that end up in a fireball.
+Many commercial vehicles are involved in accidents that end in a fireball.
 One of the reasons for the risks of a vehicle fire in a commercial semi-truck is that the fuel tanks are commonly located outside the frame in an area that is subject to breach in an accident.

 The risk of a fire after an accident obviously is increased for vehicles containing hazardous or flammable loads.
 Special rules apply to trucks and truck drivers that transport hazardous materials.
 Generally, section 397 of the FMCSR provides the rules and regulations applicable to the transport of hazardous materials.

-If you or a loved one has been injured in an accident with a tractor-trailer, contact the best 18-wheeler accident attorney you can find quickly after the accident.
+If you or a loved one has been injured in an accident with a tractor-trailer, contact the best 18-wheeler accident attorney in Houston as soon as possible after the accident.
 In semi-truck accidents, acting quickly is important.
 It’s best to talk to a truck accident lawyer as soon as possible.

 Truck accident attorneys use these regulations to help prove negligence by the truck driver or trucking company.
 Recent changes in Texas law have reduced the ability to use some of the regulations in a civil personal injury case.
 Nevertheless, a safety regulation violation related to the cause of the accident will be admissible in court in Texas.

-Given that these regulations are ever-changing, finding an experienced truck accident lawyer to help you with your case is critical to the case.
+Given that these regulations are ever-changing, finding an experienced truck accident lawyer to help you with your case is critical.
+Identifying negligence by trucking companies can be strong proof to win your case.

 Contact a truck accident lawyer in Houston, TX, for help.